tmenguy/ha-solcast-solar/README.md

 If behaviour most odd is encountered, filled with exceptions occurring, then a quick fix may be to back up all `/homeassistant/solcast*.json` files, remove them, and then restart the integration.
 </details>

+## Complete integration removal

+To completely remove all traces of the integration start with navigating to `Settings` | `Devices & Services` | `Solcast PV Forecast`, click the three dots next to `CONFIGURE` and select `Delete`.

+At this point the configuration settings have been reset, but the code and forecast information caches will still exist (setting up the integration again will re-use this cached data, which may or may not be desirable).

+The caches reside in the Home Assistant configuration folder (usually `/homeassistant/`, but its location can vary based on Home Assistant deployment type).
+These files are named after the integration, and may be removed with `rm solcast*.json`.

+The code itself resides at `/homeassistant/custom_components/solcast_solar`, and removing this entire folder will complete the total removal of the integration.

 ## Changes